All article content from the Journal and Sentinel back to the first issue of The Christian Science Journal in 1883.

 Move through pages of search results by clicking next and previous or by selecting a specific results page number.

 Bookmark [ ]: Subscribers can save articles directly from the search results page to create a personalized reading list.

 Magazine [ ]: Quickly identify the source of any search result via the color-coded J, S, H, M, and JSH icons (Journal, Sentinel, Herald, Monitor, JSH-Online).

-Audio [ ]: For any results that display the headphones icon, subscribers can click and listen to the radio, chat, podcast, or article audio without ever leaving the results page.
+Audio [ ]: For any results that display the headphones icon, subscribers can click on the icon and listen to the audio program or article audio without ever leaving the results page.

 Information about each result is shown here: Title, Author, Publish date, and Excerpt with hit term highlighting.